iotaxi/AppliedMaths/_posts/2021-09-13-Monday-Anagrams.md

 Monday
 Counting and Anagrams
 MISSISSIPPI
 M
 IIII
 SSSS
 PP
 How many anagrams are possible using all letters and assuming that like letters are identical?
+These problems are easier if we think think graphically.
+Imagine that you are actually making
+an arrangement of the letters.
+In other words, think physically.
+So we imagine a rack and cards.
 Suppose we have a straight rack with 11 card slots and that the 11 letters are printed on cards which may be placed in the card slots in the rack.

 $$\square\square\square\square\square\square\square\square\square\square\square$$